Aliases for CD79B Gene

 GeneCards Summary for CD79B Gene

 CD79B (CD79b Molecule) is a Protein Coding gene.
 Diseases associated with CD79B include Agammaglobulinemia 6, Autosomal Recessive and Agammaglobulinemia, Non-Bruton Type.
-Among its related pathways are B cell receptor signaling pathway (KEGG) and Antigen activates B Cell Receptor (BCR) leading to generation of second messengers.
+Among its related pathways are Fc-GammaR Pathway and Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers.
 Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity.
 An important paralog of this gene is CD79A.

 UniProtKB/Swiss-Prot Summary for CD79B Gene

 Required in cooperation with CD79A for initiation of the signal transduction cascade activated by the B-cell antigen receptor complex (BCR) which leads to internalization of the complex, trafficking to late endosomes and antigen presentation.
 Enhances phosphorylation of CD79A, possibly by recruiting kinases which phosphorylate CD79A or by recruiting proteins which bind to CD79A and protect it from dephosphorylation.